morrownr/88x2bu/README.md

 Security: Use WPA2-AES.
 Do not use WPA or WPA2 mixed mode or TKIP.

-Channel Width for 2.4G: Use 20 MHz.
+Channel Width for 2.4G: Use 20 MHz fixed width.
 Do not use 40 MHz or 20/40 automatic.

+Channel width for 5G: Using a 40 MHz fixed width may help in some situations.

 Channels for 2.4G: Use 1 or 6 or 11.
 Do not use automatic channel selection.